You must login to eRA Commons and use the Status feature to access your submitted applications and grants.

 Our eRA systems are constantly checking Grants.gov to see if they have any applications ready for us.
 When we retrieve your application, we check it against our own agency business rules and place the results in eRA Commons.
 We refer to these business rule checks as "validations".

 You must check the status of your application in eRA Commons.
 If we identify problems with your application, we provide a list of errors and warnings.
 Errors are showstoppers and must be addressed.
-Warnings will not stop your application from moving forward and are addressed at your discretion based on your situation.
+Warnings will not stop your application from progressing through NIH systems and on to NIH staff for further processing.
+Do not simply ignore warnings.
+Warnings alert you to potential problems that could lead to NIH staff withdrawing your application.
+Consider each warning carefully in the context of your situation and address any that apply.

-Once we receive your error-free application, we create a consolidated document of all your submitted forms and attachments and place that assembled application image in eRA Commons Status for you to view.
+Once we receive your error-free application, we create a consolidated document of all your submitted forms and attachments in a consistent format.
+We add headers, footers, a table of contents, and bookmarks and place the assembled application image in eRA Commons Status for you to view.

-You have a 2 business day application viewing window to check your assembled application image and notify the eRA Service Desk of any assembly issues (e.g., missing attachment, garbled text).
-Your application automatically moves forward to our receipt and referral staff for further processing after the application viewing window has elapsed unless you explicitly "reject" the application in eRA Commons.
+You have a 2-business day application viewing window to check your assembled application image and notify the eRA Service Desk of any assembly issues (e.g., missing attachment, garbled text).
+The day of submission is not counted towards the application viewing window.
+Your application automatically moves forward to our receipt and referral staff for further processing at midnight Eastern Time on the second day of the viewing window unless you explicitly reject the application in eRA Commons.

 - We recommend you submit early - at least 2 days before the due date.
 Submitting early provides time to track your application, correct any errors and view your application by the due date.

-- The specific actions you take to submit your application will vary by submission method (ASSIST, Grants.gov downloadable forms, Grants.gov workspace, your organization's system-to-system solution).
+- The specific actions you take to submit your application will vary by submission method (ASSIST, Grants.gov workspace, your organization's system-to-system solution).

 - Save this number.
 You will need it to track your submission and receive support.